 Diluted dish soap can be used to clean glass surfaces, and it's the best one to use on really dirty glass.
 Try using diluted dish soap to thoroughly clean glass before going back over the surface with a glass cleaner to shine it up.
-If you use a squeegee with your dish soap on glass, glass cleaner may not be necessary.
+If you use a squeegee with your dish soap on a glass, then glass cleaner may not be necessary.

 08 of 12

 Kitchen cabinets that have been neglected are a big chore to clean.
-Oils and grease from the kitchen mix with smoke, dust, and other kitchen grime to create a thick layer of sticky grit on kitchen cabinets.
+Oils and grease from the kitchen will mix with smoke, dust, and other kitchen grime to create a thick layer of sticky grit on kitchen cabinets.
 Dish soap and regular wipe-downs are your first line of defense against this buildup.
 Mix two tablespoons of dish soap in warm water to create a solution for scrubbing cabinets.

 The same surfactants that cut grease on dishes will also lift it from cabinet surfaces.Continue to 9 of 12 below.

 09 of 12

 Patio furniture: A small amount of dish detergent mixed in a bowl of warm water can be used to wipe down plastic or metal patio furniture.
 After soaping down the furniture and lightly scrubbing with a non-scratch nylon pad, rinse the outdoor furniture with a garden hose.
 This technique works well on plastic or metal furniture, but do not clean teak or other wood furniture with dish soap.

 Barbecue grill: Make a strong mixture measure of dish soap and warm water and use the solution to scrub away grease residue from the walls of a grill and the burner grates.
 Make sure to rinse thoroughly before using the grill again.